Ivan Marić (footballer, born 1994): Back to Europe

-In January 2021, Marić became Valletta F.C.'s defender in the final hours of the January transfer window, as the club's intention was to replace Serbian defender Mihailo Jovanovic, who left the club to return to his homeland on account of family mourning.
+In January 2021, Marić became Valletta's defender in the final hours of the January transfer window, as the club's intention was to replace Serbian defender Mihailo Jovanovic, who left the club to return to his homeland on account of family mourning.
 He left the club again at the end of the season.

 Return to Asia

 After a trial period, Marić returned to Asia, when he signed with V.League 1 club SHB Da Nang FC on 30 December 2021.

 On 21 April 2022, Marić signed for Bangladesh Premier League side Swadhinata KS during the mid season transfer window.

+In September 2023, Marić moved to India, signing I-League club Aizawl.